pierzen/zoneswifi/README.md

 Limit the Vector Layer zoom levels
 ----------------------------------

-Various discussions show that it is uneasy to control zoom level appropriately.
-Some tricks are necessary.
-We use the parameters as below.
-But, then, zoom levels are referenced from zero.
-Zero correspond to zoom level 10.
+Parameters such as minZoomLevl and maxZoomLevel are not enough to limit zoom levels with OpenLayers Vector Layer.
+There are many discussions on this subject and various solutions are proposed.
+We are using the parameters as below.

 *	zoomOffset:10,
 *	minZoomLevel: 10,